heyashrafkhan/dummy-post-generator/README.txt

 = 1.0 =
 * Initial release.

+== Upgrade Notice ==
+= 1.1 =
+Recommended update for improved security and internationalization support.

+== Screenshots ==
+1. Admin page for generating dummy posts.
+2. Success message after generating posts.

 == License ==
 This plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+== Support ==
+For support, please open an issue on the GitHub repository or contact the author at ashraf.khan@example.com.